tuwukee/jwt_sessions/README.md

 It is defined globally, but can be overridden on a session level.
 See `JWTSessions::Session.new` options for more info.

+##### Exceptions

+`JWTSessions::Errors::Error` - base class, all possible exceptions are inhereted from it. \
+`JWTSessions::Errors::Malconfigured` - some required gem settings are empty, or methods are not implemented. \
+`JWTSessions::Errors::InvalidPayload` - token's payload doesn't contain required keys or they are invalid. \
+`JWTSessions::Errors::Unauthorized` - token can't be decoded or JWT claims are invalid. \
+`JWTSessions::Errors::ClaimsVerification` - JWT claims are invalid (inherited from `JWTSessions::Errors::Unauthorized`). \
+`JWTSessions::Errors::Expired` - token is expired (inherited from `JWTSessions::Errors::Unauthorized`).

 #### CSRF and cookies

 When you use cookies as your tokens transport it becomes vulnerable to CSRF.
 That is why both the login and refresh methods of the `Session` class produce CSRF tokens for you. `Authorization` mixin expects that this token is sent with all requests except GET and HEAD in a header specified among this gem's settings (`X-CSRF-Token` by default).
 Verification will be done automatically and the `Authorization` exception will be raised in case of a mismatch between the token from the header and the one stored in the session. \